AdobeDocs/analytics-platform.en/help/analysis-workspace/workspace-faq/aw-accessibility.md

 ## Keyboard navigation

-Navigation in [!UICONTROL Analysis Workspace] works top > down, and left > right.
+Navigation in [!UICONTROL Analysis Workspace] works top down, and from left to right.
 The following navigational elements facilitate accessibility:

-* The `Tab` key enables landmark shortcuts, moving between larger sections within Workspace.
-In the left rail, `Tab` also enables you to move from one draggable option to the next.
+* The **[!UICONTROL Tab]** key enables landmark shortcuts, moving between larger sections within Workspace.
+In the left rail, **[!UICONTROL Tab]** also enables you to move from one draggable option to the next.
-* The `left/right arrows` move between individual elements after `Tab` has highlighted it.
+* The ◀︎ and ▶︎ move between individual elements after the **[!UICONTROL Tab]** key has highlighted an element.
-* The `F6` navigates to the first panel in the project and moves between the visualizations within that panel.
+* The **[!UICONTROL F6]** key navigates to the first panel in the project and moves between the visualizations within that panel.
 Then, it moves to the next panel in the project and repeats.
 * Focus indicators are applied so that sighted keyboard users have a clear indication of which UI element currently has focus.
 The indicator is a blue border for the panel that has focus.
 And gray background for the recent selected functionality and the selection within the functionality.
 In the example, [!UICONTROL Components] and the Page dimension have been selected recently.

     ![Freeform table showing a focus ndicator of a blue border around the Freeform table.](assets/focus-indicator.png)